rahobbs/timeKeeper/README.md

 # timeKeeper
-A simple time tracking Chrome app
+A simple time tracking Chrome app built with Polymer.